avo-hq/docs.avohq.io/docs/2.0/stimulus-integration.md

   }
 ```

-We're adding the `hidden` class to the field wrapper on the `Edit` and `New` views in this example.
+In this example, we're adding the `hidden` class to the field wrapper on the `Edit` and `New` views.

 ### The `block` notation

-If you need to do a more complex transformation to add your attributes, you can use the `block` notation.
+You can use the' block' notation if you need to do a more complex transformation to add your attributes.
 You'll have access to the `params`, `current_user`, `record`, and `resource` variables.
 It's handy in multi-tenancy scenarios and when you need to scope out the information across accounts.

 ```ruby{3-18}
 field :has_skills,